wp-plugins/musli/readme.txt

 This problem might occur if in your browser was cache created.
 Try to clean up cache from your browser, or try another browser.

-= Cleaning browser's cache didn't helped, what's next?
+= Cleaning browser's cache didn't helped, what's next? =

 Check if you have some caching plugins installed.
 Try to clean up your site's cache.

 == Screenshots ==

-1. Frontend - additional tabs at right side.
+1. Frontend - additional icons at the right side
 2. Backend - saved tabs list
+3. Options page

 == Changelog ==